YouCanCallMeMatt/ai-expense-pipeline/README.md

 cp .env.example .env
 ```

-Now, open the newly created `.env` file and fill in your specific details (like your database password).
+Now, open the newly created `.env` file and fill in your specific details (like your database password and the desired `BASE_MODEL_ID`).

 ### 6. Create Database Table